carlosedp/lbconfig-operator/Readme.md

 ### Create ExternalLoadBalancer instances

-Create the instances for each Load Balancer instance you need (for example one for Master Nodes and another for the Infra Nodes):
+Create the instances for each Load Balancer instance you need (for example one for Master Nodes and another for the Infra Nodes).

 The yaml field `type: "master"` or `type: "infra"` selects nodes with the role label `"node-role.kubernetes.io/master"` and `"node-role.kubernetes.io/infra"` respectively.
-If the field is ommited, the nodes will be selected only by the `nodelabels` labels.
+If the field is ommited, the nodes will be selected by the `nodelabels` labels array.

-The provider `vendor` field can be:
+The provider `vendor` field can be (case-insensitive):

-* F5
+* F5_BigIP
-* netscaler
+* Citrix_ADC
-* dummy
+* Dummy

-And the secret holding the Load Balancer API user and password:
+Create the secret holding the Load Balancer API user and password:

 ```sh
 oc create secret generic f5-creds --from-literal=username=admin --from-literal=password=admin123 --namespace lbconfig-operator-system
 ```

+#### Sample CRDs

 Master Nodes: